mogden8/CS499-Individual-Exercise/README.md

 The function now successfully sorts the three categories and prints it's results.

-The JUNIT Test only tests if the createArray() and sort by numbers function work.
+The JUNIT Test now tests if the program sorts by letters, numbers and miscellaneous properly and checks if the createArray() method creates a non-empty array.